Allergic reactions to Aspirin and other Pain Killers

 The presence of aspirin is not always obvious

-- Medications for headache, period pain, sinus pain
+- Medications for headache, period pain, and sinus pain.

-Some people who are highly aspirin-sensitive may need to avoid other salicylates (also related to aspirin) which may be found in:
+Some people who are highly aspirin-sensitive may need to avoid other salicylates which may be found in:

 If you are sensitive to aspirin, you will need to carefully read medicine labels and be cautious about taking any pain killer without talking to your doctor or pharmacist first.